 Also!
 These beans FREEZE like a friggin’ charm, so you can portion them out and serve them any ole time.
 We love ours with a good ole Pork Tenderloin (scroll to the middle of the post for the easy recipe), with some cheesy cornbread, and even with some steamed rice and Tabascy (Tabasco for those of you who don’t know how I pronounce my fave condiment).

 Slow Cooker Pinto Beans

-Pour the beans into the slow cooker.
+- Pour the beans into the slow cooker.
 Add in enough water to cover by 1½ inches (about 12 cups).
 Add in remaining ingredients besides bacon, stir to combine.
 Lay the bacon slices on top of the beans.
-Put the lid on, and cook on low for 12 hours or high for 8.
-Serve as a side dish or as a main dish with cornbread.
+Put the lid on, and cook on high for 12 hours Serve as a side dish or as a main dish with cornbread.

 Diced red onion

 Diced bell pepper

 Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary, and Pineapple House Rules makes no guarantees to the accuracy of this information.